Mean-field dynamics of infinite-dimensional particle systems: global shear versus random local forcing: Global shear versus random local displacements

 whereas on the other hand the variance of a given pair remains finite:

-Another way to phrase these results is that spatial correlations between the local displacements ${\cc_i = \mathcal{C}({\bf x}_i(0)) }$ only affect the variance of a given pair \emph{relative} displacements ${\cc_{ij}}$, since different pairs of particles effectively do not interact in infinite dimension (or rather their contribution becomes irrelevant, in the limit ${d \to \infty}$, to path-integral statistical averages).
-We can choose to decompose these relative displacements as ${\sqrt{d} \, \cc_{ij} \equiv \tilde{c}_{ij} \, \hat{\cc}_{ij}}$, where ${\hat{\cc}_{ij}}$ is a unitary vector with a uniform distribution by statistical isotropy; the factor $\mathfrak{F}$ defined in Eq.~\eqref{eq-distr-cij-2} should then be understood as the variance of the amplitude ${\tilde{c}_{ij}}$, restricted to the pairs whose interactions are relevant for the dynamics (\textit{i.e.}~${r_{ij}(0) \approx \ell}$).
-Beware that ${\tilde{c}_{ij}}$ is not the norm, since we allow it to take negative values for a given choice of unitary vector, so that its probability distribution is simply the Gaussian function:
+Another way to phrase these results is that spatial correlations between the local displacements ${\cc_i = \mathcal{C}({\bf x}_i(0)) }$ only affect the variance of a given pair \emph{relative} displacements ${\cc_{ij}}$.
+This is consistent with the fact that different pairs of particles effectively do not interact in infinite dimension (or rather their contribution becomes irrelevant, in the limit ${d \to \infty}$, to path-integral statistical averages).
+We can choose to decompose these relative displacements as ${\sqrt{d} \, \cc_{ij} \equiv \tilde{c}_{ij} \, \hat{\cc}_{ij}}$, where ${\hat{\cc}_{ij}}$ is a unitary vector with a uniform distribution by statistical isotropy.
+The factor $\mathfrak{F}$ defined in Eq.~\eqref{eq-distr-cij-2} should then be understood as the variance of the amplitude ${\tilde{c}_{ij}}$, restricted to the pairs whose interactions are relevant for the dynamics (\textit{i.e.}~${r_{ij}(0) \approx \ell}$).
+Beware that ${\tilde{c}_{ij}}$ is not the norm, since we allow it to take negative values for a given choice of unitary vector.
+Its probability distribution is simply the Gaussian function:

 Note that we choose a slightly different convention than in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}: here the vector ${\vert c \rangle}$ is a displacement field and has thus the units of a length, and it differs only from a factor $\ell$ compared to the unitless strain field in Ref.~\cite{morse_roy_agoritsas_2020_Arxiv-2009.07706}; otherwise other quantities are defined with the same units, and in particular $\sqrt{\mathfrak{F}}$ has the units of a length.